 Conveniently located to serve the areas of Maryland, Virginia and Washington, D.C.

-Blepharoplasty is the cosmetic procedure that improves the appearance of upper and lower eyelids.
+Blepharoplasty is a cosmetic procedure that improves the appearance of upper and lower eyelids.
 This cosmetic surgery can correct droopy eyelids, puffiness, and bags under the eyes and can also remove excess fat and skin from eyelids.
 Besides giving the face an aging look, sagging skin around the eyes can also affect your peripheral vision.
 Blepharoplasty can correct all eyelid problems.
-Blepharoplasty is also done along with other cosmetic surgery procedures such as face lift or a brow lift.
+Blepharoplasty is also done along with other cosmetic surgery procedures such as a facelift or a brow lift.

 It is imperative to know the risks involved in any medical procedure before undertaking it.
 Discuss with your plastic surgeon before you decide on your cosmetic surgery.
 Here are some of the risks of eyelids surgery.